mclindino/Neural-Network/README.md

 ### Neural-Network

-Diferent kinds of neural networks for CIFAR10
+Diferent kinds of neural networks for CIFAR10 using PyTorch.